 The History of Medicine and Health Working Group meets monthly to discuss a colleague’s work in progress or to discuss readings that are of particular interest to participants.
-Meetings are usually held at the Center from 6:00 to 7:30 on first Tuesdays.
+Meetings are usually held at the Center from 6:00 to 7:30 on second Tuesdays.

 - April 1, 2014

 - Julia Mansfield of Stanford University and PACHS introduced her paper, “Restoring Civility to Commerce: Samuel Mitchill’s Response to Quarantine in the Napoleonic Age.”

 - Margaret Marsh of Rutgers University introduced her paper “The Road to IVF: From ‘Fatherless’ Sea Urchins to Human ‘Conception in a Watch Glass’”

 - February 4, 2014

 - Bridget Gurtler of Princeton University introduced her “Desiring Reproduction: Donor Insemination and the Eugenic Politics of Pleasure in Interwar America”

 - Johanna Schoen of Rutgers University introduced her paper “Constructing the Truth About Abortion: The Debate Surrounding intact D&E”